 An Indian start-up is at the forefront of the LiFePO4 revolution

-Indian start-up Su-svastika Solar has launched ESS Energy Storage Systems of variable capacities ranging from 10 KVA to 250 KVA, which can be put in series to increase the capacity size, say 5 units of 100 KVA can produce 500 KVA size ESS and the same way 4 no of 250 KVA capacity can produce 1MW of power.
+Indian start-up Su-svastika Solar has launched BESS Energy Storage Systems of variable capacities ranging from 10 KVA to 250 KVA, which can be put in series to increase the capacity size, say five units of 100 KVA can produce 500 KVA size BESS and the same way four no of 250 KVA capacity can produce 1MW of power.

 Since these units are run on Lithium batteries, the backup time can be increased through the sizing of the battery bank.
 If we need more back in time, we can increase the battery bank size accordingly.

-Since the battery bank is liFePo4 technology which has seen results in more than the last decade very successfully, it is safe and can be expected of a life cycle that no other battery technology has proven for more than a decade of usage.
+Since the battery bank is liFePo4 technology which has successfully seen results in more than the last decade, it is safe.
+It can be expected of a life cycle that no other battery technology has proven for more than a decade of usage.

-As the power cuts have reduced in Indian cities drastically over the last 5 years, the general usage requires 2 hours of continuous backup time.
-As the ESS gets charged quickly, it can keep giving you backup and charging, so it can give 4 to 6 hours of backup in case of power failure at different periods.
+As the power cuts have reduced in Indian cities drastically over the last five years, the general usage requires 2 hours of continuous backup time.
+As the ESS gets charged quickly, it can keep giving you backup and charging, giving 4 to 6 hours of backup in case of power failure at different periods.